klozn/10-javascript/50-web-development/30-angular/codelab06/README.md

   </div>
   ```

+## Creating a route

 Our first focus will be to show this component on our screen when we click the ``date`` button in our pet's information window.
 To do this, we need to use the Routing Angular offers us.

-Remember how we were asked the question if we wanted to include routing in our new Angular application (seems ages ago when you typed ng new right?!).
-We chose to include it and this is why, we
-  want to enable moving between components in our application.
+- Remember how we were asked the question if we wanted to include routing in our new Angular application (seems ages ago when you typed ng new right?!).
+We chose to include it and this is why, we want to enable moving between components in our application.

-  Check out our app.
+- Check out our app.
 You'll see a file called ``app-routing.module.ts`` in our app folder.
 It's in this particular module where we will add our routing configuration.
 Another option is to add it
   straight into ``app.module.ts``, but it's best practice to use the ``app-routing.module.ts`` file for this.

-The only thing we have to do here, is add routes we want to use in our app.
+- The only thing we have to do here, is add routes we want to use in our app.
 To do so,
   take a look at ``const routes: Routes = [];``.
 This Array of routes will contain the configuration of every route we want to have.
 The syntax looks like this:
   ``const routes: Routes = [{path: 'your-desired-path', component: NameOfTheComponentYouWantToLoad}]``

-  You can add multiple routes, just separate them using commas.
+- You can add multiple routes, just separate them using commas.
 Try adding a route for our ``setup-date`` component.
 It should point to ``setup-date/name`` and of course load the ``SetupDateComponent``.
   You'll notice the name needs to change depending on the pet we're trying to set up a date with.
 This is called a ``route parameter``.
 Try to find out how to use name as a route parameter and make the change
   in our routing.

+## Creating links
 - With our routes configured, we of course need a way to follow this route.
 Add a button to the part of our html where we show the selected pet's name and profile text.
 It can look like this:
   ```
     <div class="dialog-centered">